Johnny Ruffo

 John Patrick Ruffo (8 March 1988 – 10 November 2023) was an Australian singer, songwriter, musician, dancer, actor, and television presenter.
-He rose to prominence after finishing in third place on the third season of The X Factor Australia.
+He rose to prominence after been the last contestant eliminated on the third season of The X Factor Australia.
 His debut single "On Top" (2012), peaked at number fourteen on the ARIA Singles Chart and was certified platinum.
 His second single "Take It Home" (2012), peaked at number thirty in Australia and earned a gold music certification.
 In total he released seven singles during his career.

 Outside of music Ruffo ventured into reality television and won the twelfth season of Dancing with the Stars Australia.
 In 2013, he made his acting debut in Home and Away, portraying the role of Chris Harrington until 2016.
 For his role he earned a Logie Nomination for Most Popular New Talent.

 Early life

 John Patrick Ruffo was born on 8 March 1988, in Balcatta, a suburb of Perth, Western Australia, to parents Jill and Pascoe Ruffo.
 Ruffo's parents separated when he was three years old.
 He spent most of his youth living in a small Homeswest unit with his mother.
 At age 12, he began pursuing his dream in music, following in the footsteps of his idol, Michael Jackson.
 He also taught himself how to play the guitar and piano, and wrote his first song at age 14.
 Ruffo was educated at Balcatta Senior High School.
 Before entering The X Factor, he worked as a concreter and got into the business thanks to his father who works in the trade.
 He also performed around Perth with electropop band, Supanova.